 A generalized view of the functions involved in mission planning and their interactions with other functions is given in figure 2-1, which is based on the Reference Architecture for Space Data Systems (RASDS) notation (see reference [7]).

 The entities shown in blue are in the functional area of mission planning.
-The entities shown in different colours belong to other functional areas of mission operations, such as monitoring and control, navigation, and the ground station and communication network.
+The entities shown in different colors belong to other functional areas of mission operations, such as monitoring and control, navigation, and the ground station and communication network.

 The following mission planning functions are identified: